-Welcome to the 2016-2017 school year at Lakeside School!
+Welcome to Lakeside School!
 My goal for this year is to promote an environment of respect, responsibility, compassion, learning, and creativity within the classroom.
 Feel free to contact me in person and/or by phone or e-mail if you have any questions throughout the school year.

 This course examines the history of the United States between the founding of Jamestown to the Progressive Era.
 This course will be divided into six sections.
 In the first and second sections we will examine the events that led to the American Revolution and the Constitution.
 The third and fourth sections will deal with the issue of slavery and how the question of slavery led to the Civil War, and the fifth and sixth sections will deal with Reconstruction, the Gilded Age, and the Progressive Era.
 By the end of the year students will be able to explain key historical events and institutions of the United States.